niwciu/LCD_HD44780/ReadMe.md

 #### Requirements
 #### Hadrware connections
 #### How to build and run example
-## How to use in your Project - simple case
+## How to use in your Project - simple case withoud user predefined characters
 1. Copy LCD library src files (files from src folder) to your project
 2. In lcd_hd44780.config.h
    - Define specific **LCD_TYPE** and usage of **RW Pin**<br>